Ptitou-fr/test-passkey/README.md

     // Verify the signature and clientDataJson with your server forthe given userId.
     // ...
     // then, if the signature is valid, you can sign in the user.
+  } else {
-  } else if ( credential.assertionType === AssertionType.PASSWORD ) {
+    // credential.assertionType === AssertionType.PASSWORD
     // verify the credentials (userName and password) with your server.
     // ...
     // then, if the credentials are valid, you can sign in the user.
     // This is a good time to offer the user to create a passkey.
-  } else {
-    // credential.assertionType === AssertionType.CANCELLED
-    // either no credentials are available locally and the request abords silently,
-    // or the user cancelled the request.

-    // => you probably now want to show a login or signUp screen to the user.
   }
 } catch (error) {
+  // it can be:
-  // Handle error
+  // - an error => Handle the error.
+  // or
+  // - either no credentials are available locally and the request abords silently,
+  // or the user cancelled the request => Time to show your login or signUp screen to the user.

   // Note: the error.message cointains useful information about the error.
 }
 ```